 - 18. The company does not have profit in current year.
 Therefore, premium on redemption of Optionally Convertible Preference shares as per Section 55 of the Companies Act, 2013 could not be made.
-The Premium on redemption of Preference shares would be provided for in Profit and Loss account in the year of profit. - 19. a) The Concessioning Authority i.e. Municipal Corporation, Ferozepur did not fulfil the conditions / obligations of the Concession Agreement.
-The company terminated the concession agreement and referred the matter to Hon'ble arbitral Tribunal, who has passed an award in favour of the Company vide award dated 15th January, 2022 to the tune of Rs.
-9229.35 lakhs (including Bank Guarantee of Rs.
-340 Lakhs) along with interest.
-However, the Municipal corporation has the right to recourse against Award. - b) The expenses incurred towards Capital project and other associates cost is therefore transferred to a receivable from Concessioning Authority.
+The Premium on redemption of Preference shares would be provided for in Profit and Loss account in the year of profit. - 19.
+The Concessioning Authority i.e. Municipal Corporation, Bathinda did not fulfil the conditions / obligations of the Concession Agreement and thus the company terminated the concession agreement and referred the matter for arbitration which is pending before the Arbitral Tribunal.
+However, the plant is still in operation in view of orders of the District Court, Bathinda dated 15.01.2019 and 04.12.2019 mentioning that both the parties shall continue to perform their respective obligations under the Concession Agreement till further directions or until arbitral award is published without prejudice to their right to make adjustments in accordance with said award but there is neither any arbitral award nor any direction so far.
+Company also filed an application u/s 37 (1) (b) of the Arbitration and conciliation Act, 1996 before Hon'ble High Court of Punjab and Haryana to vacate the stay which is still pending. - 20.
+No deferred tax asset is created in view of the virtual certainty supported by convincing evidence as to the sufficient future taxable profit.

-- 20. No deferred tax asset is created in view of the virtual certainty supported by convincing evidence as to the sufficient future taxable profit. - 21.
-The financial statements for the year ended March 31, 2022 were approved by the Board of Directors and authorized for issue on 23rd May 2022
+21. The financial statements for the year ended March 31, 2022 were approved by the Board of Directors and authorized for issue on 23rd May 2022.